 This classic single drop waterfall is 60 feet tall and super powerful!
 This is one of the strongest and most beautiful waterfalls in all of North Carolina.
 Being able to jump right out of your car and see it doesn’t hurt either!
 For a closer view, you will simply walk down a simple staircase.

 Looking Glass Rock resembles a mirror in winter, hence the name.
 When the water freezes and reflects the sun, it takes on a looking glass appearance.
 Winter or not, this waterfall is beautiful enough to warrant a visit anytime of year.

 Address: US-276, Brevard, NC 28712

 2. Reedy River Falls

-The postcard perfect oasis of trendy downtown Greenville is Reedy River waterfall.
+The postcard-perfect oasis of trendy downtown Greenville is Reedy River waterfall.
 Greenville is a former factory town which has seen a massive surge in tourism in recent years.
-Part of the reason for this boom is a gorgeous tree-line downtown which includes a central park complete with a large waterfall.
+Part of the reason for this boom is a gorgeous tree-line downtown which includes a gorgeous park with a large waterfall as the centerpiece.

 Falls Park is a picturesque 26 acre landscaped park with gardens and waterfalls.
 From award-winning Liberty Bridge, you will enjoy a prime view of this intensely powerful waterfall.
 This is a lovely park to visit anytime of the year.
 While spring-summer brings forth gorgeous flowers and beautiful green trees, it’s also the most crowded time of year.
 Opt for a peaceful fall stroll and enjoy some of the best leaf peeping in the Upstate.
 Or, take a brisk walk after a snowstorm and observe the city in a totally different light.